 We have previously examined the

 if-elseif-else conditional statements.
-We know that these statements provides branching ability according to the conditions.
-While using this statements in single and simple situations it may become trivial task.
-Php provides an alternative way for a simple usage.
+We know that these statements provide branching ability according to the conditions.
+While using these statements in single and simple situations it may become a trivial task.
+Php provides an alternative way for simple usage.
 This is called ternary operators.